nf-core/website/sites/docs/src/content/docs/guidelines/documentation/writing_style.md

 ### Code and commands

-Use inline code formatting for commands, file names.
-Use code blocks for longer code snippets, terminal output or commands that should easily be copy-pasted.
+Use inline code formatting for file names or partial commands.
+Use code blocks for longer code snippets, terminal output, or commands that should easily be copied.

 - ✅ _"Use `nextflow run nf-core/pipeline_name{:bash}` to execute the pipeline."_
 - ✅ _"The pipeline can be executed with the following command:"_